 2. Hoi An - Where to explore the Central Vietnam culture

-Less than 30 kilometres to the southeast of Da Nang City, the charming ancient town of Hoi An, located by Thu Bon River, has been like a magnet to both domestic and foreign visitors with its diverse landscape and distinctive culture.
+Less than 30 kilometers to the southeast of Da Nang City, the charming ancient town of Hoi An, located by Thu Bon River, has been like a magnet to both domestic and foreign visitors with its diverse landscape and distinctive culture.

 The city has many beautiful beaches like An Bang Beach and Cua Dai Beach.
 Only 20 kilometres off from Hoi An are Cham Islands with 1 main island and 8 surrounding small islands.
 This island cluster was recognised as one of the world's biosphere reserves.